uhasker/getting-things-done-in-next-js/src/chapter4/02-data-types-and-constraints.md

 ```

 The `default` constraint allows us to specify a default value for a column.
-If an insert operation does not provide a value for a column, PostgreSQL will automatically insert the specified value.
+If an insert operation doesn't provide a value for a column, PostgreSQL will automatically insert the specified value.

 In our example, we want the `created_at` value to simply be the current time and use the `default` constraint together with `current_timestamp` to accomplish that: